Non-QM Loans in Texas: The Ultimate Guide

 If you have existing loans on other properties, refinancing at a lower interest rate can significantly improve your DSCR.
 A lower monthly payment frees up more of your rental income, strengthening your financial profile for a new DSCR loan.
 Explore your options with different lenders to find the most favorable terms.

-Make Larger Down Payments
+Benefits of Larger Down Payments

 While minimum down payments for DSCR loans typically range from 20% to 40%, a larger down payment can significantly improve your approval odds.
 A larger down payment reduces the loan amount, leading to lower monthly payments and a higher DSCR.
 It also signals to lenders that you’re a serious investor with a strong financial commitment to the property.
 Lower DSCRs often benefit from higher down payments.